fortify-presales/fortify-minikube-demo/README.md

 ```

 and browse to the URL it displays.
 Once the services have started you can expose them to your local
-machine (if using WSL for example) using the following command:
+machine using the following command:

 ```
 minikube tunnel
 ```

-You might need to enter your (sudo) password.
+You might need to enter your (sudo) password for this to work.

-The command prompt running this tunnel will need to be kep open while you are using the Fortify web applications.
+Note: the command prompt running this tunnel will need to be kept open while you are using the Fortify web UI applications.

 ## Installing Licenses in LIM